Crispy Roasted Brussels Sprouts

 💡 Hint:

 Don't overcrowd the pan.
-If the sprouts are too close together, they'll steam instead of roasting.
+If the sprouts are too close together, they'll steam rather than roast.

 Variations